×

 File Synchronization

 This method keeps files up to date between two or more devices or systems.
 If someone edits a file in one place, the changes reflect everywhere else that file exists.
-It’s like making sure everyone’s looking at the same version—no more confusion over “final_final2.docx.”
+It’s like making sure everyone’s looking at the same version.
+No more confusion over “final_final2.docx.”

 File sync can be automatic (like using Dropbox or OneDrive) or manual, when a user pushes the updates.